Sutaai/sutaai.me/src/content/posts/2024-in-review.md

     - Our shifts is generally represent by 1 month long shifts.
 (I will go to school for a month, then the next month, I will go to work).

 ### Current status pre-September

+Before enjoying holidays that the school offers, we've still had lessons to attend and a few things to deal with first.

+One of them was to attend the yearly "job dating".
+This is a very special day.
+Before this day, we've had lessons to teach us how to improve our curriculum vitae, stylize it, make it look good, present the most important points, etc.

+While I won't show of mine, I've done something quite good looking, modern, and presenting my strong points.

+We then went to the "job dating".
+Many professional went there, looking for students to take on an apprenticeship contract.
+Since we were a good ~120 students waiting in line to obtain a job, it was pretty much overcrowded.
+More than 38 enterprises went there, looking for their students to engage.

+Obviously, not all of them were looking for the same field.
+Around 10 of them were looking into the field of networking.
+My field.

+I went around and presented myself to a few persons.
+In general, they all asked common questions about networking, to get to know me a bit more and how interesting would it be to engage me.
+One in particular did not do that.
+It wasn't as "chill" as others.
+This enterprise in particular, came in two person, one to analyze your personality, and the other to test your technical abilities and your knowledge.
+I found it not only annoying (Because this felt very robotic), but quite a bit insolent.
+It's quite an image of them, showing that "We know better than you, and we expect only the best".

+Guys...
+Come on, it's a school...
+If you wanted the best, you should have gone into the job market, don't you think?
+That's way too elitist to me.
+I hope, whoever joined them, enjoy it's job there.
+I can't remember what was the name of the enterprise anyway. :)